Be it a multinational company or a luxury brand, you would find almost all of them sourcing products from China.

 Trade fairs are another great place to explore, especially if you are trying to contact Chinese factory owners who belong to electronic, airplane, automobile, medical equipment, or even metal-based products.
 Manufacturers from such industries tend to display their products and are looking to get clients to export orders.
 So this is one of the golden opportunities of contacting a Chinese factory.
 Previously, this process used to take place physically in China, and it still does to some extent.
 But due to the onset of Covid-19, such trade fairs have shifted to online, which means it makes it even more accessible for you to view product portfolios from the comfort of your homes.

-Be it a start-up or a fully established business, hiring a sourcing company or a sourcing agent can enable you not to worry about how you will contact potential Chinese factories or manufacturers.
+Be it a start-up or a fully established business, hiring a sourcing company can enable you not to worry about how you will contact potential Chinese factories or manufacturers.
 This is because your sourcing partner will handle the entire product sourcing process in return for a small fee for their services.
 With the type of work and effort that goes into contacting a Chinese factory, it is safe to say most of you might be turned off from the idea of importing from China due to all the barriers that exist.

 But before you hire a sourcing company or an agent, you should know the difference between both of them.
 A sourcing company will provide a range of services starting from manufacturing control to order monitoring.
 They also work well within your budget, and they will make your product sourcing experience seem like ordering a product straight off from Amazon.
 Now isn't that smooth?